IgniteUI/igniteui-xplat-docs/doc/en/components/menus/toolbar.md

 ### Color Editor

-You can add a custom color editor tool can be added which will also work with the Command event to perform custom styling to your application.
+You can add a custom color editor tool to the the {Platform} Toolbar, which will also work with the Command event to perform custom styling to your application.

 ```html
 <igx-toolbar